 Which is better: The Wave or White Pocket?
 To a large extent, it’s a matter of personal preference.
 They are different, but each is very unique and both are a tremendous experience.

 The Wave is famous.
 Some may even say infamous.
 And it is absolutely breathtakingly beautiful.
 Every would-be Instagram model dreams of coming here and taking pictures of themselves.
-Despite the difficult hike, the Wave is closer to Kanab than White Pocket and is more accessible.
+Despite the difficult hike, the Wave is closer to Kanab and is more accessible.
 You can drive a regular car to the parking lot.
 But the overall Wave site is quite small and the The Wave formation is much smaller than most people realize.
 The one impressive photo you see everywhere is most of the site.

 White Pocket is more challenging.
 You have to really want to go there.
 It’s much further from Kanab and you must have a high-clearance 4-wheel drive vehicle to reach the formations.
 The drive is through deep sand, which is a challenge if you are not used to it.
 But once you get to the site, there is a vast area of unbelievable rock formations to explore – including several that are just as impressive as the Wave.

 The first thing you need is the right vehicle.
 It is absolutely mandatory to have a high-clearance 4×4 vehicle.
 A standard 4-wheel drive SUV or crossover isn’t going to do it.
 You need something like a Jeep Wrangler or Jeep Cherokee.
-We rented one from an outfit in Kanab.
-(For more information, see rental car details below) The Vermilion Cliffs National Monument visitor center in Kanab can give you the latest information on the White Pocket road conditions before your drive.
+A 4Runner might be able to make it in ideal conditions.

 The GPS Coordinates for the White Pocket trailhead and parking area are: 36.955011, -111.893296

 If you have satellite navigation, you may want to program this in.
 However, be aware that there are absolutely no cell towers anywhere in the Vermilion Cliffs.
-Your phone will completely worthless – either as a navigation tool or in case of emergency.
+Your phone will be completely worthless – either as a navigation tool or in case of emergency.

 Here are the turn-by-turn White Pocket directions to follow:

 At 6.2 miles, you’ll come to a farm house and the main road will bear to your left onto BLM Road 1087.
 You’ll kind of drive through the farm and the road will begin to head north.
 You may want to stop at the farm to check your vehicle and tire pressure.
 Beginning at the farm and the rest of the drive to White Pocket, you should be prepared for areas of deep sand.
-Also, you may encounter a series of gates across the roadway as you cut across the Plateau Ranch.
-You are allowed to open the gates to pass through, but you should leave all gates as you found them.
+You may also want to scout ahead on foot for obstacles/hazards (particularly at cattle guards and gates).

 Follow BLM 1087 for approximately 3.9 miles to a fork in the road.
 You will follow the left fork, which is BLM 1086.
 Follow this road for 5.6 miles until you arrive at the White Pocket parking area and trailhead.
 You should be prepared to encounter deep sand on his road.

 Once on the rocks, there is no trail.
-You just walk around the site exploring some of the best Arizona rock formations you can possibly imagine.
+You just walk around the site exploring some of the best rock formations you can possibly imagine.